Camellia Sasanqua Balls

 Share this product

-About Camellia Sasanqua Balls
+About Your New Camellia Sasanqua Balls

 Camellia sasanqua ‘Hiryu’ in topiary ball form is a refined and structured addition to any formal or ornamental garden.
 Known for its compact growth and vibrant blooms, this evergreen shrub has been expertly shaped into a spherical form, offering year-round texture with bursts of colour from late autumn through early spring.